shimonc29/chatgrow-saas/replit.md

 ## Overview

 ChatGrow is a multi-tenant SaaS platform designed for managing small-to-medium businesses, operating on a freemium model with a 200-customer limit for free users.
 It incorporates marketplace-style payment splitting, where the platform takes a 5% fee.
-Key features include a React 19 admin dashboard with Hebrew RTL support, Google Calendar integration, Object Storage, a landing page builder, AI Performance Coach for event optimization, a Super Admin panel for analytics, and comprehensive subscription management.
+Key features include a React 19 admin dashboard with Hebrew RTL support, Google Calendar integration, Object Storage, a landing page builder, AI Performance Coach for event optimization, Weekly Strategic AI Reports with multi-tenant Redis caching, a Super Admin panel for analytics, and comprehensive subscription management.
 The platform aims to be an all-in-one solution for business growth and customer relationship management in the SMB SaaS market.

 ## User Preferences